utPLSQL/utPLSQL/CONTRIBUTING.md

 ```

-Now adjust the file ``development/env.sh`` to match your local needs.
+Now copy the file `development/template.env.sh` to `development/env.sh` and adjust variables to match your local needs.
 You might have to adjust the following lines:

 ````bash